The Practice of Dental Hygiene

 A dental hygienist may work in such practice settings as:

-- Private dental offices and dental clinical
+- Private dental offices and dental clinics

 - Federal, state and local health departments